 The Pennsylvania NewsMedia Association (PNA) Foundation, with the support of the Pennsylvania Society of News Editors (PSNE) offers a unique internship for college sophomores, juniors and seniors enrolled in journalism or communications programs in Pennsylvania.

-For two days (Friday, May 30 and Saturday, May 31, 2014), student interns will cover the annual Pennsylvania Press Conference and Keystone Press Awards for a comprehensive online operation entitled the Online Reporter Project.
-Throughout the weekend conference at The Penn Stater, State College, students will have a chance to work one on one with industry professionals to produce a live website, conduct interviews, report on industry issues, cover convention speeches and the awards programs, and have a chance to network with editors from all over the state.
+For two days, student interns will cover the annual Pennsylvania Press Conference and Keystone Press Awards for a comprehensive online operation entitled the Online Reporter Project.
+Throughout the weekend conference, students will have a chance to work one on one with industry professionals to produce a live website, conduct interviews, report on industry issues, cover convention speeches and the awards programs, and have a chance to network with editors from all over the state.

 Students who are interested in reporting, shooting video, taking photographs, designing a website and copy editing should apply.
-Applications were due at the PNA Foundation by Friday, January 31, 2014.
-Notification of acceptance will be sent to students by mid March.
+Check back in November for information about the 2015 project application process.

-This is an unpaid internship (possible academic credit), with registration to the conference, overnight accommodations at The Penn Stater and meals paid by the PNA Foundation.
+This is an unpaid internship (possible academic credit), with registration to the conference, overnight accommodations and meals paid by the PNA Foundation.

 "Editors at the York Daily Record/Sunday News have found that the interns with the Online Reporter Project are worth talking to about current or future job openings.
 The project attracts smart and engaged young journalists who are eager to start journalism careers.
 In recent years, we hired someone to work on our old night news and digital desk and who later moved into a beat reporting job at the paper.
 Our sister paper, The Hanover Evening Sun, also has hired from the project's talent pool." -- Tom Barstow, Assistant Managing Editor - Regional Design Center